nhatminh/nhatminh.github.io/_posts/2024-10-28-eastern-science.md

 Especially in Eastern philosophies, they don't need theoretical equations or simulations to cure people, or adapt to nature, how could they do that?

-How different are they defined and interacted with nature?
+How different are they defined and interacted with nature!

-How different are the approaches they used?
+How different are the approaches they used!

 Most of them are still magically nonsense to nowadays science.!